zaxrmdn/myweb/_pages/about.md

 permalink: /about/
 title: "About Me"
 ---
-Hi, I'm **[Namamu]**, a System Administrator with a passion for automation, server management, and keeping systems running at peak performance.
+Hi, I'm **Zakaria** or you can call me **Rama**, a System Administrator with a passion for automation, server management, and keeping systems running at peak performance.

-With [X+] years of experience working with Linux servers, virtualization, and monitoring tools, I specialize in building reliable infrastructure that just works.
+With 3 years of experience working with Linux servers, virtualization, and monitoring tools, I specialize in building reliable infrastructure that just works.
 I believe in writing clean, repeatable scripts, documenting everything, and solving problems before users notice them.

 ### 🔧 What I work with:
 - Operating Systems: Linux (Debian, Ubuntu, CentOS), Windows Server
 - Automation Tools: Bash, Ansible, Python
 - Monitoring: Zabbix, Prometheus, Grafana
 - Virtualization: Proxmox, VMware, Docker
 - Cloud: AWS (EC2, S3, Route 53), DigitalOcean
 - Networking: DNS, NGINX, Firewalls, VPN